Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Simulation Evaluation

-In this paper, testing datasets at SNRs of \{0, 10, 20, 30, 40\} dB are generated to analyze the generalization performance of the four algorithms.
+Testing datasets at SNRs of \{0, 10, 20, 30, 40\} dB are also generated to analyze the generalization performance of the four algorithms.
 Fig. \ref{SNR_nmse_indoor} compares the performance of the four algorithms tested under different SNRs.
 The results show that the DTL and meta-learning algorithms can achieve better performance than the direct and joint dataset algorithms.
-However, at SNRs less than 10 dB, the DTL algorithm achieves worse performance than the direct and joint dataset algorithms.
+The NMSE is still less than 0.1 when the SNR is lower than 10 dB.
 By this time, the meta-learning algorithm can still effectively improve the reciprocity of features obtained by Alice and Bob.

-Fig. \ref{effect} compares the features obtained by Alice and Bob before and after using the four algorithms at the SNR of 20 dB.
-As shown in Fig. \ref{before}, the original channel features obtained by Alice and Bob are influenced by the frequency and are almost completely different.
-After using the four algorithms proposed in this paper, the channel features obtained between Alice and Bob are shown in Fig. \ref{after}.
-The results show that the reciprocity of the features obtained by Alice and Bob is significantly enhanced when using the meta-learning and DTL algorithms, while the reciprocity of the other two benchmark algorithms is still poor.
-Overall, the meta-learning and DTL algorithms can achieve better fitting performance and generalization under multiple SNRs, with the meta-learning algorithm achieving better performance than the DTL algorithm.